SengCheong/HackOmania/README.md

-# Application built for fulfilment to HackOmania 2019 AI Challenge
+# Application built for fulfilment to HackOmania 2019's AI Challenge

-Simple, Reverse Cahoots-like game built using Framework 7 and Django utilizng Ai Singapore's singlish speech to text transcribtion
+Simple, Reverse Cahoots-like game built using Framework 7 and Django utilizng Ai Singapore's singlish speech to text transcription api

 ## Game Rules

-Players take turn to play the role of a host
+1.Players take turn to play the role of a host
-Host receives a question and suggested answer
-Players record their voice response, which is transcribed into singlish and are offered an opportunity to correct any errors from the transcription
+2.Host receives a question and suggested answer 3.Players record their voice response, which is transcribed into singlish and are offered an opportunity to correct any errors from the transcription
-Players submit their answer anonymously along
-Players vote for the answer that is most likely to be correct Host reveals selected correct answer
+4.Players submit their answer anonymously along 5.Players vote for the answer that is most likely to be correct 6.Host reveals selected correct answer

 ## Usage